British Hong Kong: Culture

+Language

-Besides, the cultural integration can also be found in everyday life in Hong Kong.
-For example, British English is a common second language and also one of the official languages in British Hong Kong since the establishment of the colony.
-Moreover, British English is also taught in primary and secondary schools.
-For the metro system, the metro lines are named after places instead of numbered, unlike Mainland China, where metro lines are numbered.
+A prominent example of cultural integration in everyday life in British Hong Kong, was the use of British English as a common second language, and also the sole official language of the colony until 1974, when Chinese was accorded co-official status.
+In addition to British English being taught in primary and secondary schools, there were also English-medium schools operated by the English Schools Foundation, established in 1967.
+For the metro system, the metro lines were named after places instead of numbered, unlike Mainland China, where metro lines were numbered.
 Roads were named after British royals, governors, famous people, cities and towns across the UK and the Commonwealth, as well as Chinese cities and places.
-Aside from Chinese New Year, Christmas is celebrated as the second-most important festival.
-In literature, some idioms in Cantonese are directly translated from those in English.
-A Mandarin Chinese speaker may recognise the words but not understand the meaning.
+Aside from Chinese New Year, Christmas was celebrated as the second-most important festival.
+In literature, some idioms in Cantonese were directly translated from those in English.
+A Mandarin Chinese speaker might recognise the words but not understand the meaning.

 Cuisine

-Food in Hong Kong is primarily based on Cantonese cuisine, despite the territory's exposure to foreign influences and its residents' varied origins.
-Rice is the staple food, and is usually served plain with other dishes.
-Freshness of ingredients is emphasised.
-Poultry and seafood are commonly sold live at wet markets, and ingredients are used as quickly as possible.
-There are five daily meals: breakfast, lunch, afternoon tea, dinner, and siu yeh.
-Dim sum, as part of yum cha (brunch), is a dining-out tradition with family and friends.
+Food in Hong Kong under British rule was primarily based on Cantonese cuisine, despite the territory's exposure to foreign influences and its residents' varied origins.
+Rice was the staple food, and was usually served plain with other dishes.
+Freshness of ingredients was emphasised.
+Poultry and seafood were commonly sold live at wet markets, and ingredients were used as quickly as possible.
+There were five daily meals: breakfast, lunch, afternoon tea, dinner, and siu yeh.
+Dim sum, as part of yum cha (brunch), was a dining-out tradition with family and friends.
 Dishes include congee, cha siu bao, siu yuk, egg tarts, and mango pudding.
-Local versions of Western food are served at cha chaan teng (Hong Kong-style cafes).
+Local versions of Western food were served at cha chaan teng (Hong Kong-style cafes).
 Common cha chaan teng menu items include macaroni in soup, deep-fried French toast, and Hong Kong-style milk tea.